• Skip to main content

 Pera Film makes various screenings for visitors in an auditorium in the basement of the museum.
 The films complement the experience of the museum, as they offer a parallel content with the subjects of temporary exhibitions.

-Pera Museum entrance fee is 50 Turkish Lira per person as of 2022.
-The ticket price is reduced to 25 Turkish Liras for children under 10 years, for students and for adults over 60 years old.
-These prices were last updated on December 4, 2022.
+Pera Museum entrance fee is 100 Turkish Lira per person as of 2024.
+The price is reduced to 50 Turkish Liras for children under 12 years, for students and for adults over 60 years old.
+The information on the ticket price was last updated on December 2, 2023.

 Pera Museum opening hours are between 10:00 am and 7:00 pm on Tuesday, Wednesday, Thursday and Saturday.
 On Sunday the opening time is 12:00 in the midday and the closing time is 6:00 in the evening.

 Although we update the blog every 6 months, we may miss some changes.
-So you can check the latest status on the official website of Pera Museum before visiting the museum.
+So you can check the latest status on the official website of the museum before visiting this place.

 How to Get to The Pera Museum?